rmbeda/Shewanella-Modeling/README.md

 # Shewanella-Modeling
-Subproject for Predicting Shewanella Growth trend in an MFC
+Subproject for predicting shewanella growth trend in an MFC

 This is a numerical integration intended to predict the time-dependent trends in lactate availability and shewanella population given arbitrary initial conditions in terms of bacterial mass, lactate amount, and solution volume.